If you want to reach financial independence and/or retire early (FIRE) within the next five to ten years, should you invest in real estate or stocks?

 With that said, inflation has averaged around 3% over the last 90 years, which must be subtracted to determine the real return.
 Adjusting for inflation, investors could therefore expect a return of around 7%.

-The average annual home price increase is around 5.3%.
+Meanwhile, home prices average around 5.3% annual appreciation.
 But that that doesn’t include inflation, and doesn’t account for US homes growing larger during that period.

 Besides, if we’re interested in FIRE, we’re not that concerned with appreciation.
 It won’t pay our bills.
 Rental cash flow will, and rents adjust for inflation (more on that below).